25prabhu10/notes/docs/Concepts/Design_Patterns/Design_Principles.md

 Identify the aspects of your application that vary and separate them from what stays the same

 - If we have part of our design that is changing, say with every new requirement, well then we should encapsulate that part away from the rest of the design.
-Favor composition over inheritance
+Favour composition over inheritance

 - **Underlines almost all design patterns** like Strategy, Adapter, Facade, Decorator, Observer, Singleton, etc.